PhilippeMarcMeyer/FieldsLinker/README.md

 I made another plugin LinksMaker, which works the same but can allow more than 2 lists (you then compare lists two by two, by selecting them)

-this plugin works much the same as Fieldlinkers and the links syntax is the same
+this plugin works much the same as Fieldslinker

 this one could evolve in any direction !